Featured image (above): Still from the winner of our 2024 Black Merlin Visionary Film Award, OUR GRANDMOTHER THE INLET

 We are currently accepting films completed on or after November 1, 2025 for 2027 consideration.

 Our Multnomah Clemente Course is a completely free opportunity for people living on low incomes to explore ecological cinema in a supportive and dynamic learning community.
-For filmmakers whose films are selected for our Best of the Fest Series, this means they’re work is studied and discussed as it tours the great Pacific Northwest.
-Multnomah Clemente is a partnership between the Portland EcoFIlm Festival, Bard College, the Clemente Course in the Humanities, and various independent cinemas around the region.
+For filmmakers whose films are selected for our Best of the Fest Series, this means their work is studied and discussed as it tours the USA Pacific Northwest.
+Multnomah Clemente is a partnership between the Portland EcoFilm Festival, the Hollywood Theatre, Bard College, the Clemente Course in the Humanities, and various independent cinemas around the region.

 Our Curation Community consists of filmmakers, artists, and other people around the world who are working and creating at vast intersections of imagination and ecology.